An error bound for the slender body approximation of a thin, rigid fiber sedimenting in Stokes flow: Introduction

 and

-Here the total force $\bm{F}\in \R^3$ and torque $\bm{T}\in \R^3$ are given and we aim to solve for the linear velocity $\bv^{\rm r}\in \R^3$ and angular velocity $\bm{\omega}^{\rm r}\in\R^3$ of the body.
-Note that the boundary value problem \eqref{rigid} is in fact valid for rigid bodies of arbitrary shape, but for the purposes of this paper we specifically consider here a slender closed loop.
+We are interested in the \emph{mobility problem} \cite{corona2017integral}, where the total force $\bm{F}\in \R^3$ and torque $\bm{T}\in \R^3$ are given and we solve for the linear velocity $\bv^{\rm r}\in \R^3$ and angular velocity $\bm{\omega}^{\rm r}\in\R^3$ of the body.
+Note that the boundary value problem \eqref{rigid} is in fact valid for a rigid body of arbitrary shape, but for the purposes of this paper we specifically consider here a slender closed loop.
 Using the variational framework of \cite{galdi1999steady,gonzalez2004dynamics,weinberger1972variational}, it can be shown that \eqref{rigid} is a well-posed PDE. \\

 On the computational side, there has been much recent interest in numerical simulations of rigid particle sedimentation \cite{guazzelli2006sedimentation, guazzelli2011fluctuations}, and various tools have been developed to facilitate these simulations \cite{corona2017integral, jung2006periodic, mitchell2015sedimentation}. \\